SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 To use this extension application, you need to:

-1. Register an SAP Ariba Open APIs application in [Ariba Developer Portal](https://developer.ariba.com/api).
+1. Register an SAP Ariba Open APIs application in [SAP Ariba Developer Portal](https://developer.ariba.com/api).
 2. Promote your registered application for production access. (optional, not required for working against SAP Ariba Open APIs sandbox environment)
 3. Build and deploy the Java extension application on SAP Cloud Platform.
 4. Configure the Java application connectivity.